DavidStranders82/sportclub/README.md

 Admins have their own section where they can create, update and delete members, teams, games and competitions.

 As it is a experimental project, there is much work left to do:
-- Adding unit and integration tests
+- Adding much more unit and integration tests
 - Refactoring long, inefficient and complex methods
 - Rebuilding the front-end with Angular and use RESTful webservices
 - etc.